kavinksm/devopstools/index.md

 # DevOps Tools
-## Welcome to DevOps Blog
-    - Learn about DevOps Everyday.
+## Welcome to DevOps Blog.
+Learn about DevOps Everyday.
 <br />

 ### The idea of this blog to guide the beginers who are intrested in DevOps